cbarthlomef5/demo.f5.application/README.md

 3. Copy files from "aws" folder to "~/.aws" folder and update with correct API Key and Secret
     * Folder should be located in current user's home directory
     * API Key and Secret can be found on the "Cloud Accounts" tab of the UDF deployment
-4. Generate new private key or use existing key for SSH connections into AWS resources
+4. Generate new private key for SSH connections into AWS resources
+    * <b>Strongly recomended to use a key not used for other purposes!
+Key will be copied to Bastion host for Demo purposes!
+Use ssh-keygen or Putty to create new keypair</b>
-    * Save SSH key in Home directory as "~/.ssh/id_rsa.pub"
+    * Save SSH key in Home directory as "~/.ssh/demo_id_rsa.pub"
-    * Can update variables.tf file to point to SSH key if stored in different location or named differently
-5. Run Terraform Plan command to validate UDF environment is fully spun up and credentials are in appropriate location
+5. Open preferred terminal and navigate to "tf" folder
+6. Run command "./deployDemo.sh" from terminal window
-6. Run Terraform Apply to deploy AWS environment and CloudFormation Template
+    1. Script runs necessary Terraform commands to initialize and deploy Demo environment
-7. Wait for CloudFormation Template to fully deploy
+    2. Deployment creates necessary AWS environment resources, BigIPs, and bastion host for connections to internal resources